brendanwalkercasey/final_project_cspb_2270/README.md

     - bitShiftAmount = 4, or 5 (Heavy Compression; reduce file size, more important than preserving image quality) [TBD]

+As expected, the Daubechies Compression breaks down the image into "approximation" and "detail" coefficients (low and high-frequency components), which helps represent this image (cameraman.tif) more compactly by separating out important structures (like hard edges and textures of the man's sillouete, his tripod, camera, and background building features) from less important ones (like smooth regions of the sky, grass, and repeating patterns of vegetation).
+While I experiemented with vastly different sigma values, this didnt seem to change the image reconstruction from one iteration to the next, and unexpectedly, sizes were virtually the same between significantly different sigma values (e.g. wavelet_compress_shift2_sigma3_reconstructed.tif and wavelet_compress_shift2_sigma99_reconstructed.tif were both 38KB).
+This is likely due to improper implementation of my sigma value, or perhaps improper combination with other compression techniques used (combined with bitshifing and/or my implimentation of the Lempel-Ziv-Weltch() function).
+However this implimentation was successful in de-noising the image from specific artifacts (e.g. removing the random white band artifact in the bottom half of the cameraman.tif, and reducing complexity of pixel values in the sky in the grass).

 ## Future Development
     Ongoing Issues:
     1) Intermittent Data Loss in Output Files: The largest issue this code faces is an unknown, artifact that causes an occasional memory leak.
 Admittedly this was difficult to diagnose, and given more time, I plan to find and fix this issue.
 Essentially, about 1 and every 5 iterations of compiling the the code and running the "wavelet_compress" binary, it produces two (blank) grey or black imagery with one or two white bands (narrow and horizontal), instead of a succuessfully uncompressed image and a 4-band decomposition image.
 I spent sevearal days debugging my code to add logic that would (hopefully) combat this issue.
-Those efforts included:
+These efforts included:
             - re-factoring my pointer structure (adding custom deleter fucntion for TIFF* to ensure proper cleanup, and using std::unique_ptr with custom deleter to automatically close the TIFF file)
             - Ensuring image width and height are even for sub-band splitting (both in readTiffImage() and waveletTransform()), effectively creating a "padded" width/height by rounding up to next multiple of 4
             - adjusting bit shift value in applyBitShiftingQuantization(), since higher bit shift values may lead to significant data loss.